-Contents
+Table of Contents

-Introduction: Why Run an RFP?
+Why Run an RFP?
 3

 Writing an RFP 4

 RFP Writing Do's and Don'ts 5

+Don't 5

+Do 6

 RFP Requirements List, Section by Section 7

 Vendor Information 7

 Data and Infrastructure 8

 Personalization and Execution 10

 Analytics and Support 12

 Running an RFP 13

-The Stakeholders of an RFP 14

 The Timeline of an RFP 15

 General RFP Management Tips 16

 Summary 17

 About Emarsys 18

-Introduction: Why Run an RFP?
+Why Run an RFP?

-If you find the idea of managing and drafting a Request for Proposal (RFP) one of the more cumbersome and intimidating parts of a MarTech selection process, you're not alone.
-Many people wonder why they have to go through it at all.
+If you find the idea of managing and drafting a Request for Proposal (RFP) a cumbersome part of the MarTech selection process, you're not alone.
+Many people wonder why they have to go through an RFP at all - and in fact, it isn't always necessary.

-It's absolutely worth your time for one reason: A well-crafted, well-run RFP is your greatest tool for selecting MarTech (ESP, CDP, CX, etc.) that meets your business needs.
+The first question you ask should be, "Do I really need an RFP to make this decision?"
+If not, great!
+However, if for one reason or another an RFP is unavoidable, this guide can help.
+A well-crafted, well-run RFP will empower you to select the MarTech (ESP, CDP, CX, etc.) that meets your business needs.
 The RFP does two important things:

-- Benchmarks technology vendors: Evaluate the playing field so you can compare features and services in an objective way without sales pitches. - Aids decision making: By mapping out needs against technical capabilities and price, the RFP helps you make an informed decision on what solution will benefit your business the most.
+- 1 Benchmarks technology vendors: Evaluate the playing field so you can compare features and services in an objective way without sales pitches. - 2 Aids decision making: By mapping out needs against technical capabilities and price, the RFP helps you make an informed decision on what solution will benefit your business the most.

-The effectiveness of your RFP depends on the depth and insightfulness of the questions you ask but also on how you manage the process.
-This guide helps you with both.
-Find out what questions you should ask, discover the essential strategies for running an RFP, and get ready to pick the technology partner that will accelerate business results.
+The effectiveness of your RFP depends on the depth and insightfulness of the questions you ask and also on how you manage the process.
+In this guide, you will find questions you should ask and essential strategies for running an RFP.
+So get ready to pick the technology partner that will accelerate your business results.